Estadio Jesús Martínez "Palillo": Football

 In 2014 it was chosen as the field of the Ángeles de la Ciudad F.C., owned by the Government of Mexico City, until 2016 the team remained in this stadium.
-In 2020, Atlético Capitalino, that plays in the Liga de Balompié Mexicano, chose it as the venue for its matches after not being able to get the use of the Estadio Ciudad de los Deportes, so soccer became the stadium's main sport.
-In 2021 the stadium became the field of the teams Leviatán F.C., Guerreros de Xico and C.D.
-Muxes.
+In 2020, Atlético Capitalino, that plays in the Liga de Balompié Mexicano, chose it as the venue for its matches after not being able to get the use of the Estadio Ciudad de los Deportes, so football became the stadium's main sport.
+In 2021 the stadium became the field of the teams Guerreros de Xico, Leviatán F.C. and C.D.
+Muxes, however those clubs left the stadium in 2022 and 2023 respectively.

+In August 2023 the stadium became the field of Chilangos F.C. of the Liga Premier – Serie B, in addition to Neza and Proyecto RED, clubs of the Liga de Balompié Mexicano.

 American football

 From 2016 to 2018, the stadium was home several teams of the Liga de Fútbol Americano Profesional.
 Initially, all of the league's Mexico City-based teams, including the Raptors and Mexicas, used the venue until relocating to other sports facilities in the Mexico City area.
 In the 2018 season, the Raptors were the first Mexico City-based squad to move out when they made the Estadio José Ortega Martínez in Naucalpan, State of Mexico, their home, while the Mexicas announced that they would move to the Estadio Wilfrido Massieu in 2019.

 In 2022, Mexicas returned to the "Palillo" Martínez stadium for the 2022 LFA season.

 For the 2023 LFA season, the Rojos de la Ciudad de México will play in the stadium.